 Schillings Garden Market

-If you havenât yet been to Schillings Garden Market, add this to your lists as soon as possible.
-Located between Bend and Redmond, Schillings operates a farmstand daily from 10 a.m. to 5 p.m.
-(3 p.m. on Sundays).
+If you haven’t yet been to Schillings Garden Market, add this to your lists as soon as possible.
+Located between Bend and Redmond, Schillings operates a farmstand Monday through Saturday from 9 a.m. to 5 p.m. and 10 a.m. to 3 p.m. on Sundays.

-Plus, they host a monthly farmers market one Sunday per month on the grounds of their gorgeous garden market.
-So, thereâs one more farmers market in Bend, Oregon to add to your list.
 Sip on Coopers Hall wines and local beers while visiting Schillings Garden Market, and be sure to check the dates for their monthly Sunday farmers market.

 64640 Old Bend Redmond Hwy, Bend, OR 97703